 The alfajores dough is a simple vanilla dough with cornstarch.
 It sounds easy and it is.
 It's all about the right proportions of flour and cornstarch.

-- By hand: I use a large bowl and a whisk and a spatula.
-If the butter is soft, mixing everything is simple.
+- By hand: I use a large bowl, a whisk, and a spatula.
+If the butter is soft, mixing everything by hand should be simple.

 - Electric mixer: you can use a handheld mixer but make sure you use it at low speed.
 This is not a dough that needs beating or anything like it.
 If you use a stand mixer with the paddle attachment, mix at the lowest speed.